What are Office Pods?

 Safety is a crucial consideration when choosing office pods.
 Reputable manufacturers prioritise safety features such as:

-- Accessibility: Consider accessibility requirements and ensure that pods are accessible to all employees.
+• Accessibility: It's vital to consider accessibility requirements to ensure the pods are usable by all employees.

 Office pods can be customised to enhance the user experience.
 Options include: